-What is a CAS Letter?
+What Is A CAS Letter?

 CAS stands for Confirmation of Acceptance for Studies.
 CAS is issued by a UK institution when a student is accepted for admission into a program.
 The letter is a vital document and must be submitted to the visa office of your country to apply for a new Tier 4 student visa.
 Many universities issue a CAS letter after the student has submitted a small fee which is deducted later from their annual tuition fees.
 These fees can be anywhere between 0 to 2000 pounds!

-With the establishment of the new laws, Nigerian students will now have the opportunity of obtaining a two-year work permit upon the completion of their degree thus opening up avenues for permanent settlement in the country.
-There are immense prospects for a lucrative career after you study in UK.
+With the establishment of the new laws, Indian students will now have the opportunity of obtaining a two-year work permit upon the completion of their degree thus opening up avenues for permanent settlement in the country.
+There are immense prospects for a lucrative career after you study in the UK.
 So, you must engage effectively with your course and stay on the lookout for good career opportunities!

 Yes, you can study in UK without IELTS!
 The alternatives to IELTS might include online interviews held by the university or a major in English and high school certification.
-These might not be applicable to all universities but certain universities do offer this provision.
-Some of the universities that provide this route include the University of East Anglia, University of Bristol, London Southbank University, and Brunel University among others.
+These might not be applicable for all universities but certain universities do offer this provision.
+Some of the universities that provide this route include the University of East Anglia, the University of Bristol, London Southbank University, Brunel University among others.

 Also Read: IELTS 6 Band Universities in UK for Masters

 Wondering if it’s too late to study in the UK?
 Connect to our Leverage Edu experts now!